forthowin/forthowin.github.io/_posts/2015-2-12-Course-2-Lesson-1-Quiz.md

 <strong>3.
 There are two predominant views in a relational database.
 What are they, and how are they different?</strong>
 <p>
   The two predominant views in in a relational database are schema view and data view.
-<code>schema view</code> shows us the data type of each attribute of a table in a database.</br>
+<strong>schema view</strong> shows us the data type of each attribute of a table in a database.</br>
-<code>data view</code> shows us the actual data in a table in a database.
+<strong>data view</strong> shows us the actual data in a table in a database.
 </p>

 <strong>4.
 In a table, what do we call the column that serves as the main identifier for a row of data?
 We're looking for the general database term, not the column name.</strong>